TritonDataCenter/triton-cloud-images/README.md

 ### Granting permission for a zone to use Bhyve

 You must use a `joyent` brand zone `base-64-lts@22.4.0` or later, with a delegated dataset.
+And the nic will need `"allow_ip_spoofing": true`.
+If you are using a stand-alone SmartOS server, add this to the JSON when creating the zone.
+If you are using Triton, you will need to add it via NAPI (AdminUI can also be used).

-After provisioning some additional zone setup is required.
+After provisioning some additional zone setup is required to grant the zone access to the bhyve devices.
+This is *not* something you should grant to untrusted tenants.

 ```sh
 zonecfg -z <uuid> <<EOF